PlatinumFoxTail/Databases-WebProgramming_Hobbyapp/README.md

 II.
 To do if time:
 - Sovelluksen käyttöliittymä ja ulkoasu ovat viimeisteltyjä
 - Ading all data into tables in Github?
+- Change to if not result: and if result: (https://hy-tsoha.github.io/materiaali/tekninen_tarkastuslista/)
+- Modify SELECT * and divide SQL searches into separate rows as advised (https://hy-tsoha.github.io/materiaali/tekninen_tarkastuslista/)
 - Run pylint to find things to improve in code

 III.
 Project scope revision